 All motor vehicle accidents can result in serious injuries, but truck accidents are especially dangerous.
 The massive size and weight of a commercial truck or tractor-trailer can lead to catastrophic brain injuries, spinal cord damage, or even death.

 Negligent drivers and trucking companies are often responsible for a number of these trucking accidents and are liable for damages.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, we will use our knowledge and resources to fight for the compensation you deserve after your accident.
+At OEB Law, PLLC, we will use our knowledge and resources to fight for the compensation you deserve after your accident.
 We will identify the liable party and hold them responsible for fair compensation.
 Call 865-546-1111 today to schedule a free consultation with a truck accident lawyer in Knoxville.

 Who Can I Hold Responsible for My Truck Accident?